jennbsanford/MTG-Collection-Tracker/README.md

 file when compiling, or point your IDE to it.

 # How to Use This Program
 This program uses a graphical interface, which is still under development.
-More information on usage will be added here as the project develops.
+If you're uncertain what a button does, simply mouse over it to get a tooltip description!
+Otherwise, the buttons will describe their functionality directly.

 # License
 The license information can be found in the file LICENSE, found at the top level of this repository.